Rules of The Royal Game of Ur

 Get all of your seven pieces around and off the board!

 RoyalUr.net uses the path and rules popularised by Dr Irving Finkel and his analysis of the game.
-Dr Irving Finkel is the historian who originally discovered the rules of The Royal Game of Ur in the early 1980s through his deciphering of an ancient cuneiform tablet.
+Dr Irving Finkel is the historian who originally discovered the rules of The Royal Game of Ur in 2007 through his deciphering of an ancient cuneiform tablet.

 How to Play